 These links play a huge part in helping your website build authority as it gains power from other websites.
 Referring domains provide your website with link juice.
 The more link juice you can squeeze into your website, the bigger the improvement in your domain authority and search ranking.

-However, getting reputable backlinks takes time, resource and yes you guessed it…money!
+However, getting reputable backlinks takes time, resource and yes you guessed it… budget!

 You may be thinking to buy backlinks from a cheap website, those are hugely shunned in Google’s eyes and you risk your website being penalised.
 Google prefers you to organically create backlinks using methods such as guest posting.